beirtipol/ci-server/README.md

-This is my full-stack ci server
+This is my full-stack ci server.